wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 *What and where exactly is "The Line"?
 Where do I stop being British and start being Ghanaian?
 Is it in my posture, my gait, my tone, my grammar?*

-A moving exploration of identity and the human experience through visual art and dance.
-Rooted in the philosophical concepts of existentialism, we are invited to journey through the raw and complex emotions that define us as individuals.
+A moving exploration of identity and the human experience through visual art & dance.
+Rooted in the philosophical concepts of existentialism, we are invited to journey through the raw & complex emotions that define us as individuals.

-Bringing together the past and the present, the cultural and the new, in a search for belonging and to maintain cultural tradition while adapting to new contexts.
+Bringing together the past & the present, the cultural & the new, in a search for belonging and to maintain cultural tradition while adapting to new contexts.

 A thought-provoking and evocative celebration of the richness of our identities, offering renewed appreciation for the complexity of what it means to be human.

 #### Artist
 Christian, a Black British interdisciplinary artist with Ghanaian roots, resides in the vibrant city of Manchester.
 With a background in choreography and contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.

 Moreover, Christian is an independent fine artist who creates oil paintings with a particular emphasis on elevating Afrocentric imagery, portraiture, abstraction, and Afrofuturism.
-His work aims to evoke emotion and showcase the beauty of black culture through his use of vibrant colours and rich textures.
+His work aims to evoke emotion and showcase the beauty of black culture through his use of vibrant colours & rich textures.

 Christian's multifaceted artistic expressions allow him to captivate audiences through various mediums, and offer an immersive experience that stimulates the senses.

-Christian has collaborated with various organisations including: Black Gold Arts, Contact, Factory International (Manchester International Festival), HOME.
+He has collaborated with various organisations including: Black Gold Arts, Contact, Factory International (MIF), and HOME.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://contactmcr.com/book-online/310558" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book-online/310559" target="_blank">Friday</a> via <a href="https://contactmcr.com/shows/works-ahead-2023" target="_blank">Contact</a> or call 0161 274 0600

-Times: Thursday 18 + Friday 19 May 2023, 7.30pm<br>Duration: *to be confirmed*<br>*NB* Christian presented alongside Jade Williams + Kellie Colbert in [Works Ahead 2023](/current/2023-worksahead), with all three works shown in the same order each night.<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA
+Times: Thursday 18 + Friday 19 May 2023, 7.30pm<br>Duration: *to be confirmed*<br>*NB* Christian presented alongside Jade Williams & Kellie Colbert in [Works Ahead 2023](/current/2023-worksahead), with all three works shown in the same order each night.<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA

 #### Access
 Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: three contemporary performance works with varied content.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>